-While wood locks are great for the beginning of the game since they’re so cheap, they’re extremely annoying to deal with.
+While key locks are great for the beginning of the game, and for solo players since they no longer require a key for the player that placed the lock, they’re extremely annoying to deal with if you play with anyone else.
 You’ll want to upgrade to code locks as soon as possible.
 You enter the code once and you can automatically open the door whenever, just make sure to never give your base codes out to strangers!

 A code locks costs 100 metal fragments

 This is the single most important item in your base.
 Whoever has access to your tool cupboard can build, upgrade, and demolish in your building authorized area.
 Make sure that only completely trusted people have access, and that it’s extremely hard to get to.
 A tool cupboard prevents most building and all upgrading within its building privilege zone.
 This zone extends 16 meters out from each outer building component such as a wall or foundation.
 The tool cupboard can be placed anywhere in your build and covers any connected wall or foundation.
 You add resources to the tool cupboard, and the cupboard reports how many resources are required to avoid decay with 16 storage slots to hold building materials that are depleted over time.
 Twig floors and ladders can be placed within building privilege zones without tool cupboard access.

 Examples of tool cupboard coverage using stone barricades:

 An airlock is where you have two or more doors between the innermost part of your base and the outside.
 It assures that if someone chases you to your base or door camps you, they won't immediately have access to your loot.
 The bigger your base, the more airlocks you’ll want/need.

 There are currently 4 upgrade tiers in building: Wood, Stone, Sheet metal, and Armored.